akprodromou/akprodromou.github.io/index.md

 # Hi, I'm Antonis

 Welcome to my personal portfolio website!
-I'm a data analyst and web developer passionate about transforming data into stories through **interactive visualizations**, **machine learning**, and **clean design**.
+I'm passionate about Data and Behavioural Analysis and Visualisation, and I enjoy working with multi-disciplinary professionals in a constructive and creative way to inform business decision-making.

 ---